-Note: Instructor may change this syllabus and course schedule any time according to the judgment as to what is best for the class.
+Note: The Instructor may change this syllabus and course schedule any time according to the judgment as to what is best for the class.
 Any changes will be declared ahead of time in class.
-Students will scan to liver, internal body parts to protocol and body parts will be available for lab discussion in weeks listed above.
+Students will scan pelvic area and internal body parts and will be available for lab discussion in weeks listed above.